PeterRK/PageBloomFilter/README.md

 With test data on U7-155H machine, we got performance rank: C++, Go, Rust, Java, C#, Python.

 ## Serialize & Deserialize
-Data structures of different implements are consistent, so you can do cross-language serializing and deserializing without dedicated serialize & deserialize APIs.
+Data structures of different implements, except C++ with aesni, are consistent, so you can do cross-language serializing and deserializing without dedicated serialize & deserialize APIs.
 Just save and restore 3 scalar parameters `way`, `page_level`, `unique_cnt`, and the `data` bitmap.
 Values of `way` and `page_level` are always tiny integers, which can be represented by 4 bit.
 ```cpp
 // C++
 auto bf = pbf::New(500, 0.01);